aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/master-email-file-detection-aspose-java/_index.md

 | **License not applied** | Confirm the license file path and that `setLicense` is called before any API usage. |
 | **Unsupported format** | Check the latest Aspose.Email documentation for newly supported formats. |

-## FAQ Section
-1. **What is Aspose.Email for Java used for?**
-   - Aspose.Email for Java helps manage email files, allowing for reading, writing, and converting between formats.
-2. **How do I get started with detecting email file formats?**
-   - Install the library via Maven, set your license, and use `FileFormatUtil.detectFileFormat()`.
-3. **Can I use Aspose.Email for Java without purchasing a full license?**
-   - Yes, you can start with a free trial or temporary license to explore features.
-4. **What email formats can be detected?**
-   - Common formats like MSG and EML are supported, among others.
-5. **How does format detection help in practical applications?**
-   - It ensures compatibility across systems and facilitates data migration and processing.

 ## Frequently Asked Questions
 **Q: How can I **read msg file java** using Aspose.Email?**
 A: After detecting the format, you can load the MSG file with `MailMessage.load(dataDir)` and then access its properties.